 Here, we examined the mechanisms responsible for initiating spontaneous activity in embryonic and postnatal mouse cochleae prior to hearing onset.
 Our results indicate that ISC electrical activity requires release of ATP and activation of P2Y1 autoreceptors at all developmental stages.
 Consistent with the critical role of ISC activation in triggering periodic activation of IHCs and SGNs, acute pharmacological inhibition of P2RY1 disrupted correlated activation of IHCs and SGNs during this period.
 In vivo imaging of auditory midbrain neurons in neonatal awake mice revealed that neurons within future isofrequency zones exhibit correlated activity at birth, providing a two-week period of highly stereotyped activity with which to influence circuit maturation.
 The frequency of these events increased progressively over the first two postnatal weeks, but remained dependent on P2RY1.
 Together, these studies suggest that, in contrast to the developing visual system, the auditory system uses a persistent mechanism involving ISC ATP release and activation of purinergic autoreceptors to elicit periodic bursts of activity in discrete groups of sensory neurons that will process similar frequencies of sound.

-MATERIALS AND METHODS Both male and female between embryonic day 14 (E14) and postnatal day 16 (P16) were used for all experiments and randomly allocated to experimental groups.
+MATERIALS AND METHODS Both male and female mice between embryonic day 14 (E14) and postnatal day 16 (P16) were used for all experiments and randomly allocated to experimental groups.
 All animals were healthy and were only used for experiments detailed in this study.
 Transgenic breeders were crossed to female FVB/NJ (Friend Virus B NIH Jackson; demonstrated low hearing thresholds at 28 weeks) mice to improve litter sizes and pup survival (Zheng et al., 1999).
 For these studies, all mouse lines were maintained on mixed backgrounds, except for Snap25-T2A-GCaMP6s mice used in Figure 7 and 8, which were maintained on a C57BL/6 background.
-Mice were housed on a 12 hour light/dark cycle and were provided food ad libitum.
+Mice were housed on a 12-hour light/dark cycle and were provided food ad libitum.
 This study was performed in accordance with recommendations provided in the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
 All experiments and procedures were approved by the Johns Hopkins Institutional Care and Use Committee (protocol #: M018M330) and the Georgetown University Institutional Animal Care and Use Committee (protocol #1147).
 Surgery was performed under isoflurane anesthesia and extensive effort was made to minimize animal suffering.

-(Driver and Kelley, 2010)
+Isolation of embryonic cochlear tissue

+For imaging embryonic and neonatal SGNs, we used a cochlear dissection and culture protocol that has been described previously (Driver and Kelley, 2010), but with modifications.
+Briefly, timed-pregnant females were euthanized by CO2 at gestation days E16.5 and P0.
+Embryos were removed from the uterus immediately then kept in 1X Hank’s buffered saline solution (HBSS)/HEPES on ice.
+For calcium imaging, Snap25-T2A-GCaMP6s-positive pups were identified under epifluorescence.
+Pup cochleae were removed and dissected.
+To isolate each cochlea for imaging, the cochlear capsule and stria were removed.
+Each cochlea was then separated into apical and basal pieces, which were transferred onto polycarbonate membrane filters (Sterlitech PCT0213100) in a 14mm bottom well dish with #0 cover glass (In Vitro Scientific, D29-14-0-N) filled with 250 μL media containing L-15 media (Invitrogen, 21083027), 10% fetal bovine serum, 0.2% N2, 0.001% ciprofloxacin, and 0.1 mM Trolox.
+Cochlear pieces were flattened by surface tension and incubated at 37 degrees with 95% O2/5% CO2 for a minimum of 2 and maximum of 6 hours before imaging.
+For electrophysiology experiments, dissections of cochleae were performed acutely.
+Cochleae were placed immediately in the recording chamber and allowed to acclimate for 10 minutes in solutions at near physiological temperature (32-34°C; see below) .